MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ### ethereum.isMetaMask

 ::: tip
-This property is just a convention, and it may be `true` for non-MetaMask providers.
+This property is not guaranteed to be correct for all providers.
+Non-MetaMask providers may also set this property to `true`.
 :::

 `true` if the user has MetaMask installed, some falsy value otherwise.